jjungaccount/zero-garbage/README.md

 # zero-garbage

-A (very) minimalist website documenting my attempts at eliminating unnecessary waste.
+A website documenting my attempts at minimizing waste.

-It is also a way to see how I can create design elements with using as little code as possible.
-And hopefully learn a few things about proper web design in the process.
+It is also a fun way to learn code.